Complete Bhutan

 Day 07

-After an early breakfast at the lodge we will visit Jambay Lhakhang, where at the beginning of the winter some of the most important festivals that bless the local population are organized.
-Next, we will visit Kujey Lhakhang, considered one of the most sacred places in the country, as it is considered one of the first Buddhist temples in the country and the place where Guru Rinpoche, the main defender of Buddhism in the country lived.
-From there, we will go for a gentle walk that will take us to the Tamshing Monastery.
+Visit to Jambay Lhakhang, where at the beginning of the winter some of the most important festivals that bless the local population are organized.
+Kurjey Lhakhang, considered one of the most sacred places in the country, one of the first Buddhist temples in the country and the place where Guru Rinpoche, the main defender of Buddhism in the country lived.
+Gentle walk that will take us to the Tamshing Monastery.
 After this, we will cross the Bumthang River on our way to Bumthap, where we will have the chance to enjoy a lunch based on very traditional food, in the kitchen from a local family.

-In the afternoon, we will have the opportunity to visit the local brewery RED PANDA, as well as learn about the different local cheese making processes, with is used in most of the typical dishes of the country, such as EMA DATSHI, which is a mixture of cheese and chili, with potatoes and beans accompanied by white rice.
+In the afternoon, we will have the opportunity to visit the local brewery Red Panda.
+As well, as learn about the different local cheese making processes, used in most of the typical dishes of the country, such as Ema Datshi: a mixture of cheese and chili, with potatoes and beans accompanied by white rice.

 Return to the lodge at sunset, with time to rest.
 Dinner included at the lodge.